piuccio/open-data-jp-prefectures-geojson/README.md

 1. Download the source zip file into `input/`
 1. Run `./setup.sh` to generate the output geojson file

-If you want to generate a smaller GeoJSON file at lower resolution, adjust the `-simplify interval=5` value inside `./setup.sh`
+If you want to generate a smaller GeoJSON file at lower resolution, call `./setup.sh 50` (`50` is going to be the simplification interval, defaults to `5`)